MooersLab/EasyPyMOL/README.md

   Defines aliases q1-q8 for questions 1-8 from exam 2 of the OUHSC Macromolecular Systems course.
 Each alias is is mapped to a number of commands.

-  Create ~/Scripts/PyMOLScripts and store the script in this subfolder or store in some other folder of your choosing, if you know what you are doing.
+  Create ~/Scripts/PyMOLScripts and store the script in this subfolder.

   Enter on the command line in PyMOL the following command: